answersolutionsapps/runandread-android/README.md

 ---

-## Features

-- **Text-to-Speech Playback**: Convert any text or e-book to speech
-- **Multiple Voice Support**: Choose from various TTS voices
-- **Bookmarks**: Save and jump to specific positions in your books
-- **Speed Control**: Adjust playback speed to your preference
-- **Library Management**: Organize your books in a clean, intuitive interface
-- **E-book Format Support**: Read EPUB, PDF, and plain text files
-- **Background Playback**: Continue listening even when the app is in the background
-- **Media Controls**: Control playback from your lock screen or notification
-- **Highlighting**: Follow along with highlighted text as it's being read

 ## Architecture

 RunAndRead follows the MVVM (Model-View-ViewModel) architecture pattern and is built with modern Android development tools and libraries.